Kremlin poker-faced on US swap offer to free Griner, Whelan

 The 31-year-old has pleaded guilty but said she had no criminal intent in bringing the cartridges to Russia and packed in haste for her return to play in a Russian basketball league during the WNBA's offseason.
 She faces up to 10 years in prison if convicted of transporting drugs.

-On Wednesday, Griner testified that an interpreter translated only a fraction of what was being said while she was detained at Moscow's airport and that officials told her to sign documents, but "no one explained any of it to me."
+On Wednesday, Griner testified that a language interpreter translated only a fraction of what was being said while she was detained at Moscow's airport and that officials told her to sign documents, but "no one explained any of it to me."

 Griner also said that besides the poor translation, she received no explanation of her rights or access to a lawyer during the initial hours of her detention.
 She said she used a translation app on her phone to communicate with a customs officer.